Welcome to Marshall County, Illinois

-It is a pleasure to have you visit this free genealogical site about the history of Marshall County, Illinois.
-We hope you find helpful clues for your research of Marshall county ancestors.
+Marshall County ILGenWeb is a free genealogical site about the history of the county.
+We hope you find helpful clues for your research of ancestors and relatives of Marshall county.

 When Illinois became a state in 1818, the area that is now Marshall county was part of Bond and Clark counties.
 As more counties were formed, the area became part of Pike, Sangamon, Putnam, and LaSalle counties.